Watch-list Candidates & Values

 BLANK SPACES: Blank spaces usually means data was not available, as when a stock is added that does not yet have sufficient historical data for our algorithms to calculate meaningful results.
 This is usually a temporary condition that will automatically self-correct in time.

-The Valuator also includes a table with information similar to the following.
+The Valuator also has information similar to the following.

 EXPLANATION OF THE ABOVE STATISTICS TABLE: Using the a mathematical procedure to map the probability envelope about the “Center of Gravity” and calculate the probable low and high prices (approximately 15% of the time, prices will go higher, and about 15% of the time the low will go lower) for the C.G. path of each stock.
 Then we compute averages for all stocks (see “Estimated Average Lo” & “Estimated Average Hi” ).
 “Advancing Issues” gives the number of stocks with a rising 20-day average price (stocks with a ▲ 20-day average).
 “Declining Issues” (stocks with a ▼ 20-day moving average) gives the number of stocks with a declining 20-day average price.
 Note the last 3 items just above “Who is Dominating?”
 The most recent 20-day rate-of-change (ROC) in the 20-day average price of each stock is computed.
 The same ROC figures are computed as of 20 days ago and 40 days ago.
 The average of each of these measurements is posted.
 If the average 20-day moving average was declining 40 days ago but is rising now, the market may be turning from a down market to an up market, especially if it was also rising 20 days ago.
 Together, this data can be used as a tool for analyzing general market behavior over the last 60 trading days (about 3 calendar months).